zachbroad/zachbroad/src/pages/about/index.md

 * Pre-cache remaining routes.
 * Lazy-load and create remaining routes on demand.

+What PRPL means for you and your users is that your website will load with minimal delays.
+With most web traffic nowadays coming from mobile devices, it's important for websites to be designed in a way that allows users with sub-par service to still access your page.

 ### Quick
 I use the latest technology to ensure a modern, quick experience for all users.